+School is a place where all members benefit from adherence to the rights, responsibilities and rules set forth in the district's Code of Character, Conduct and Support.
+Failure to follow this

 - a.
-School is a place where all members benefit from adherence to the rights, responsibilities and rules set forth in the district's Code of Character, Conduct and Support.
-Failure to follow this code could - b. result in administrative responses, either alone or in combination that could include (but are not limited to): - c.
-Conference with staff member(s) and student. - d.
-Conference with staff member(s), student and parent(s). - e.
-After school detention. - f.
-Removal from school for balance of instructional day. - g.
-Removal of student privileges. - h.
-In-school suspension. - i.
-Conference with School Resource Officer - Out-of-school suspension followed by re-entry conference with student and parent/guardian. - k.
-Referral to Building Special Services Team for review, counseling and/or intervention by appropriate support personnel. - I. Change of student daily schedule. - m.
-Seeking alternative opportunities to allow for course/grade level completion. - n.
-Recommendation for placement in an alternative educational program either in or out of district. - o.
+Conference with staff member(s) and student. - b.
+Conference with staff member(s), student and parent(s). - c.
+After school detention. - d.
+Removal from school for balance of instructional day. - e.
+Removal of student privileges. - f.
+In-school suspension. - g.
+Conference with School Resource Officer - Out-of-school suspension followed by re-entry conference with student and parent/guardian. - i.
+Referral to Building Special Services Team for review, counseling and/or intervention by appropriate support personnel. - j.
+Change of student daily schedule. - k.
+Seeking alternative opportunities to allow for course/grade level completion. - I. Recommendation for placement in an alternative educational program either in or out of district. - m.
 Superintendent's Hearing.